Bay Area Hiker Links and Recommended Reading

 Field Guide to Butterflies of the San Francisco Bay and Sacramento

-Valley Regions, by Arthur M. Shapiro and Timothy D. Manolis (order
+Valley Regions, by Arthur M. Shapiro and Timothy D. Manolis.

-An Obsession with Butterflies, by Ahrman Apt Russell (order
+An Obsession with Butterflies, by Ahrman Apt Russell.
+A sweet

 Mammals

-Scats and Tracks of the Pacific Coast, by James C. Halfpenny (order
+Scats and Tracks of the Pacific Coast, by James C. Halfpenny.

 National Audubon Society Field Guide to North American Mammals,